Sopho Khalvashi

-Sopho Khalvashi (სოფო ხალვაში [sopʰo χalvaʃi]; born 31 May 1986 in Batumi, Adjara, Georgia), also sometimes known as simply Sopho, is a Georgian musician of Laz heritage.
+Sopho Khalvashi (სოფო ხალვაში [sopʰo χalvaʃi]; born 31 May 1986), sometimes known as simply Sopho, is a Georgian singer of Laz heritage.

-Biography
+She represented her home nation at the Eurovision Song Contest 2007 with the song Visionary Dream, which was Georgia's first entry into the contest.

+Career

-She claimed third prize at the commercial song contest "New Wave" 2006 in Jūrmala, Latvia.
+Khalvashi claimed third prize at the commercial song contest "New Wave" 2006 in Jūrmala, Latvia.
 She then signed a contract with Russian management agency "ARS" led by Russian composer Igor Krutoy.
-She returned to her homeland, where she received an offer from the Imedi TV channel to host local talent show "On Imedi's waves".
+She returned to her homeland, where she received an offer from the Imedi TV channel to host local talent show On Imedi's Waves.

-It was announced on 12 December 2006 that she would represent her home nation at the Eurovision Song Contest 2007.
-The song "Visionary Dream" was Georgia's first entry into the contest.
-The song was previously called "My Story".
-In the semi-final on 10 May 2007, she finished eighth; as one of the Top 10 qualifiers she secured a spot for Georgia in the final.
+It was announced on 12 December 2006 that she would represent her home nation at the Eurovision Song Contest 2007, marking the country's debut at the event.
+Her competing song was "Visionary Dream", originally called "My Story".
+In the semi-final on 10 May 2007, she finished eighth; as one of the top 10 qualifiers she secured a spot for Georgia in the final.
 In the final on 12 May 2007, she finished 12th, earning maximum points from one country, Lithuania.

-In November 2018, she was appointed Deputy Mayor of Batumi.
+In November 2018, Khalvashi was appointed Deputy Mayor of her home city of Batumi.

+In 2024, she announced the Georgian jury results in the grand final of Eurovision Song Contest 2024.